OSI-SAF-tools/conc_edgefilter/README.md

 very open ice (i.e. where the flag_values variable is 1).

 ### Limitations
-The filter removes *most* of the spurious sea ice; however it has the following limitations:
+The filter removes *most* of the spurious sea ice; however, it has the following limitations:

     * In addition to removing spurious ice, the filter also removes a significant amount of valid sea ice.
     * The filter does not remove spurious ice near the coast.